 The GCC industry standard for broadcast-ready internet.
-Hotels and conference centres certified against real production requirements, not marketing copy.
+Hotels and conference centres certified against real production requirements — not marketing copy.
+Test it free, or get your venue certified.

 Every tool runs in your browser.
-No signup required for the diagnostic itself.
-Results save once you make a free account.
+No signup for the diagnostic itself — results save once you make a free account.

 Bandwidth, latency, packet loss, jitter — measured in 60 seconds.
 Free.